New Chip Technology for payment processing is here.

 Be at the forefront of technology

-Chip technology will become the new card security standard by October 2015.
+Chip technology has been the card security standard since October 2015.

 What is an EMV Credit Card?